iaincollins/structured-data-testing-tool/README.md

 Tips:

-* Use double quotes to escape characters in property names.
+* Use double quotes to escape special characters in property names.
 * You can `console.log()` the `stucturedData` property of the response object from `structuredDataTest()` to see what sort of meta tags and structured data was found to help with writing your own tests.

 #### Option: Type